Contact information

 I head the computational genomics group at the Ludwig Institute for Cancer Research.

-The main focus of my group is to understand the causes and consequences of mutation rate heterogeneity.
-In previous work, I established that epigenetic marks in the form of histone modifications have a profound influence on the mutational landscape in cancer cells.
+My group studies the systemic genomic changes that accompany the formation of cancer.
+For example, in previous work I established that epigenetic histone modifications have a profound influence on the mutational landscape in cancer cells.
 More recently, my lab analysed the influence of different DNA modifications on mutability, and described how DNA replication changes the distribution of mutations in cancer genomes.
-This has important implications for our understanding of cancer development.
-For example, it allows us to identify new carcinogenic mechanisms that might be preventable.
+We continue to work on methods to identify new carcinogenic mechanisms and find ways to improve cancer prevention.

 Key publications